 There are four short-term and long-term parking garages for travelers.
 Today, RDU is announcing major work being done to one of the them that holds 11,000 parking spots.

-RDU officials allowed CBS North Carolina to get a preview of what staff calls “critical improvements” to the airport’s parking situation.
+On Friday morning, RDU officials allowed CBS North Carolina to get a preview of what staff called “critical improvements” to the airport’s parking situation.

 Officials emphasize that the parking construction is not due to safety concerns.
 The preservation project starts Monday when crews will work on steel and concrete repair, expansion joint and pipe replacement, as well as cleaning and painting.